AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

   will see use cases, that show when boxing and run-time type detection is just superior in respect to code design, code size and even sometimes in respect to execution performance.<br>
-  At the end of the day, these benefits are probably why type \c std::any was included in the standard library with C++ 17 and \alib_boxing_nl provides a little more.
+  At the end of the day, these benefits are probably why type \c std::any was included in the standard library with C++17 and \alib_boxing_nl provides a little more.

-The two recent code samples, one that rightfully unboxes a \c double and the other that asserts at run-time, do not make much sense.
+The two recent code samples, one that rightfully unboxes a \c double and the other that asserts at run-time, make little sense.
 An obvious use case for \alib_boxing_nl is given, when the acts of \e boxing and \e unboxing are decoupled.
 So let's look at how type-safe unboxing is performed in a function that accepts a \b Box.<br>
 Function \b ProcessBox tests the given box for "known" types, unboxes values and displays them.